How To Create a Social Media Content Calendar (With Template & Examples)

 That’s a wrap!

 Marketers have a lot of tasks and responsibilities to juggle when it comes to promoting brands.
 Your time is valuable.
-Planning a strategic Social Media Calendar saves you time, keeps your team aligned on responsibiliites and goals and helps you focus and plan for the future.
+Planning a strategic Social Media Calendar saves you time, keeps your team aligned on responsibilites and goals and helps you focus and plan for the future.
 Xtensio’s template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.
+Explore our content marketing process essentials for other instructional templates beautifully designed and ready to present.
 Collaborate, refine and grow with your team!